Year 4 Animation – teacher notes

 – PowerPoint (for activity 2, it will need to be PowerPoint 2019 or PowerPoint online) or Keynote (iPad).

-– The free Wick Editor website (Legacy version – see below).
+– The free Wick Editor website (Legacy version – see below) – compatible with all devices.

 For each of the pupil activities below it provides options for how each animation could be saved or exported from the different software/websites covered.
 These saved animations can then be matched against the skills using the downloadable assessment grid below.